E-scooter Accident Claims

 If you have been injured in an electric scooter accident and it was not your fault, talk to us about e-scooter accident claims.
 We are here to help.

-To learn more, call our solicitors today on 0800 342 3206.
-Alternatively, get in touch with our team online to arrange an initial over-the-phone consultation at a time that suits you.
+To learn more, call today on 0800 342 3206.
+Alternatively, get in touch to arrange an initial over-the-phone consultation at a time that suits you.

 Types of E-Scooter Accident Claims